Training structure

 Faculty of Science

 The planetology course focuses on the Solar System and its planets.
-Its position in the Universe is also addressed, allowing the introduction of the notion of exoplanet (detection and habitability).
-The teaching is composed of 3 parts: astrophysics, geophysics and geochemistry.
-The astrophysics part begins with a contextualization of the Universe and then deals with the formation of the Solar System, its dynamics and its evolution.
-The geophysics part deals with the planetary interiors and their evolution based on data from space missions.
-The geochemistry part deals with nucleosynthesis, the abundance of chemical elements and the composition of the primitive and current Earth and other planets from the study of meteorites.
+Its position in the Universe is also discussed, introducing the concept of exoplanets (detection and habitability).
+The course consists of three parts: astrophysics, geophysics, and geochemistry.
+The astrophysics section begins by providing context within the Universe, then addresses the formation of the Solar System, its dynamics, and its evolution.
+The geophysics part deals with planetary interiors and their evolution based on data from space missions.
+The geochemistry part focuses on nucleosynthesis, the abundance of chemical elements, and the composition of the primitive Earth, the present Earth, and other planets based on the study of meteorites.
 The approach developed combines theoretical and practical approaches.

 Hourly volumes: